-Last year’s hot summer was particularly unbearable for some London apartment dwellers, making it difficult to relax in the home or sleep comfortably.
+Last year’s hot summer was particularly unbearable for some London apartment dwellers.
+This made it difficult to relax at home or sleep comfortably.

-All signs are pointing to hot summers becoming the norm in the UK, so take the time right now to check out the best air conditioning for apartments London has to offer.
+All signs point to hot summers becoming the norm in the UK.
+So take the time to check out the best air conditioning for apartments London has to offer.

-This way you’ll get a head start for 2019 and will have the ability to cope easily when the temps starts to rise.
+This way, you’ll get a head start for the summer ahead and will have the ability to cope easily when the temps start to rise.

-The experts at Cool You have put the following apartment air conditioning guide together to help you make your decision.
+The experts at Cool You have put together the following apartment air conditioning guide to help you decide.

 SEE OUR MOST POPULAR FULLY INTERNAL AIR CONDITIONING SYSTEMS